-While I can’t promise you that your wedding planning won’t have a single stressful moment…I CAN give you some guidance on what to look out for when hiring a wedding photographer.
+Don’t worry my friend, I’ve got your back!
+I’ve got 5 SIMPLE steps on how to hire your dream wedding photographer.
 What you are about to embark on is not another, ‘Questions to ask during the photography interview’ that is so commonly seen all over the internet.
 All couples are unique and therefore your wedding photographer interview shouldn’t sound like everyone else’s.
-I’m here today to help you think through the process.
-To go in with a game plan to get the most out of your time together.
-I’m here to encourage you to think about what you really want and what you really can afford.
-Trust me, you don’t want to do what I did nearly 16 years ago.
+I’m here today to help you go in with a game plan to get the most out of your time together.

 There you have it my friends!
 Our guide to helping reduce the stress of wedding planning and help keep you on cloud 9 for as long as possible!